Founder Spotlight: Nonye Ekpe, Balm.ai

 7/ What has been your fundraising or growth journey so far?
 Any key lessons or tips?

-"We’ve driven our growth through bootstrapping, personal savings, grants, and early support from angel investors who trusted our vision, complemented by strategic partnerships from my networks.
-My key lesson: relationships matter more than pitches—build them early and authentically.
-Tip: Conviction is everything—stay true to your beliefs, and that steadfastness will carry you forward."
+My key lesson: Authentic relationships matter more than pitches—build them early and genuinely.
+My advice: Conviction is everything.
+Stay true to your beliefs, and that steadfastness will carry you forward.

 8/ What is exciting to you about the opportunity for innovation in Africa, or by Africans?